Welcome to the One-Name Study web pages for all HARTRUM and HOTRUM families.

 While researching my wife's HOTRUM roots I realized that all HOTRUM and HARTRUM families were likely related.
 I found this very interesting and therefore decided to research them all.
 Except for a few occurrences of the HARTRUM name in London, England in the 1600s, they seem unique to North America.
 This research put me in contact with others researching these same names and they have kindly provided their data for inclusion in this One-Name Study database.

-In New Jersey and Ontario of the late 1700s and early 1800s the same individuals appear with different spelling of their surname — HADERIM, HARDRAM, HARTRAM, HARTRUM, HATRAM, HATRUM, HATTERIM, HOTHERHAM, HOTRUM, HOTRAM, etc. Since many people of that day could not spell or write, their names were written as the writer heard them and as these were Germanic-speaking folks with harsh pronunciation their names ended up every-which-way.
+In New Jersey and Ontario of the late 1700s and early 1800s the same individuals appear with different spelling of their surname — HADERIM, HARDRAM, HARTRAM, HARTRUM, HATRAM, HATRUM, HATTERIM, HOTHERHAM, HOTRUM, HOTRAM, etc. Since many people of that day could not spell or write, their names were written as the writer heard them and as these were mostly Germanic-speaking folks with harsh pronunciation their names ended up every-which-way.
 Because these names have not been located in Europe some researchers believe that they may have been derived from some other more-common surname — suggestions for this have been HARTRANFT, HARTRUMPH, and HARTMANN.
-However, the earliest spellings and also family stories indicate that the name was pronounced with 3 syllables and those suggested names are all only 2 syllables.
+However, family stories indicate that the name was pronounced with 3 syllables and those suggested names are all only 2 syllables.

 Searches of ships' passenger lists for these names have not been very fruitful.
 The most interesting candidates, so far, are: